-- 4.1.1 The Conservatory Curriculum Committee (CCC) will be comprised of six voting members: two members of the Conservatory Academic Council (CAC) and four atlarge members of the Conservatory faculty, elected by the Conservatory faculty, serving two-year, staggered terms.
-The Dean of the Conservatory is an ex officio, non-voting member of the CCC.
-The CCC will elect a Chairperson and Secretary.
-Election of CCC members will occur in March with terms beginning in September. - 4.1.2 The purpose of the CCC is to serve as a clearinghouse for recommendations on curricular changes throughout the Conservatory, reviewing new and revised curricula.
-Proposed changes to departmental requirements will come to the CCC for discussion and review.
-The CCC will also periodically review school-wide requirements within the Conservatory programs. - 4.1.3 Any member of the faculty or administration may bring agenda items to the CCC.
+4.1.1 The Conservatory Curriculum Committee (CCC) will be comprised of six voting members: two members of the Conservatory Academic Council (CAC) and four at-large members of the Conservatory faculty, elected by the Conservatory faculty, serving two-year, staggered terms.
+The Dean of the Conservatory, the Associate Dean for Academic Afairs, and the Assistant Dean for Faculty and Curriculum Development are ex officio, non-voting member of the CCC.
+Election of CCC members will occur in March with terms beginning in September.
+All non-management Conservatory faculty both inside and outside the bargaining unit may vote in elections and serve on the committee.

+4.1.2 The purpose of the CCC is to serve as a resource for faculty and administration to bring forth new or revised curriculum proposals, to propose changes to departmental curriculum or requirements, to periodically review school-wide requirements within the Conservatory programs and to make recommendations to the Conservatory Academic Council.
+In all cases, however, the administration retains the right to act on all matters of curriculum as they see best in order to exercise their authority and responsibility to operate the School.
+The committee will meet no more that 6 times a year.

+4.1.3 Any member of the faculty or administration may bring curricular ideas as defined in 4.1.2 to the CCC.
 The CCC will vote to determine its curricular recommendations.
-The administration will consider all CCC recommendations and make all final decisions.
-All final administration decisions will be communicated in writing by the Dean of the Conservatory to the faculty within 10 days of the CCC's recommendations.
+The administration will consider CCC recommendations and make all final decisions.
+All final administration decisions will be communicated in writing by the administration to the faculty as soon as reasonably practicable.